tqre/Docker-Mini-Container/README.md

-# Very small 'Hello, World!' executable for linux x86_64
+# Bit-sized minimal docker container

-This piece was constructed to make a very small executable.
+First, making a minimal executable.
 The following guide was used, and it was modified to the 64-bit Linux world.

 http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html